cockroachdb/docs/v20.2/postgresql-compatibility.md

 redirect_from: porting-postgres.html
 ---

-CockroachDB supports the PostgreSQL wire protocol and the majority of its syntax.
-This means that your existing applications can often be migrated to CockroachDB without changing application code.
+CockroachDB supports v3.0 of the [PostgreSQL wire protocol](https://www.postgresql.org/docs/current/protocol.html) and the majority of PostgreSQL syntax.
+This means that existing applications built on PostgreSQL can often be migrated to CockroachDB without changing application code.

 CockroachDB is compatible with PostgreSQL 9.5 and works with majority of PostgreSQL database tools such as [Dbeaver](dbeaver.html), [Intellij](intellij-idea.html), pgdump and so on.
 Consult this link for a full list of supported [third-party database tools](third-party-database-tools.html).
 CockroachDB also works with most [PostgreSQL drivers and ORMs](build-an-app-with-cockroachdb.html).